A Bank Rooted in the Community

 The first automatic cash dispenser (known today as an ATM) is installed in Barclay's Bank near London.

 First Freeport National Bank builds a new three-story building on the corner of Cherry Street and 2nd Street in Freeport, Texas.
-There is still a branch of the bank at this location today.

 First Freeport Corporation, a bank holding company, is chartered to serve as a base to expand.
 By this year, deposits had grown to $30 million and loans were at $17.5 million.